Short History of Sugar and Taste

 From weight gain, heart disease, an increased risk of depression, sugar can have negative effects on our bodies.
 While some might use sugar as a way to spike their energy, this strategy is flawed.
 Foods which are high in added sugar can spike insulin levels and blood sugar quickly, which does lead to increased energy, but the energy state is brief.
 This is due to the fact that foods which have lots of sugar don’t have fiber, fat or protein, meaning that after the quick energy boost comes a sharp drop in the blood sugar level.

-Added sugar has also been one of the main culprits when it comes to the rising rate of obesity worldwide.
+Added sugar has also been one of the main culprits when it comes to the rising rate of obesity worldwide, in case you, family or friends, we recommend the best weight loss pills for men.
 If we look at sugary drinks, they aren’t able to tackle hunger, which means that it makes it easy for people to simply consume a lot of liquid calories, which in turn leads to weight gain.
 Sugar-sweetened drinks are also linked to visceral fat in an increased amount, this being a deep belly fat that is linked to such conditions like heart disease and diabetes.